BonzaiThePenguin/WikiSort/README.md

 The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate.<br/>
 <br/>
 <br/>
-Anyway, from there it was just a matter of implementing a standard merge using a fixed-size circular buffer, using insertion sort for sections that contain 16-31 values (16 * (1.0 <= scale < 2.0)), and adding in the special cases.
+Anyway, from there it was just a matter of implementing a standard merge using a fixed-size circular buffer, using insertion sort for sections that contain 16-31 values (16 * (1.0 <= scale < 2.0)), and adding the special cases.